ai4os/ai4-docs/source/getting-started/register.rst

 Register an account
 ===================

-The `AI4OS Login <https://login.cloud.ai4eosc.eu/realms/ai4eosc/account>`__ uses Keycloak to federate different Identity providers, allowing to easily onboard new external communities with their own authentication systems.
+The `Login <https://login.cloud.ai4eosc.eu/realms/ai4eosc/account>`__ uses Keycloak to federate different Identity providers, allowing to easily onboard new external communities with their own authentication systems.

 .. image:: /_static/images/ai4eosc/keycloak.png
    :width: 300 px
    :align: center

-There are two options to create AI4OS accounts.
+There are two options to create accounts.

 Option 1.
 Use a federated identity